Distance: 48-mile loop

 Don’t continue down Hwy 1—ride out the east side of town up the little hill and take the immediate R onto Pt.
 Reyes Petaluma Rd.
 Stay on it back to your car.

 Adding miles: There is endless good riding in all directions off this route.
 Pt.
-Reyes Station is the starting point for the Point Reyes Lighthouse ride, next in our list.
+Reyes Station is the starting point for our Point Reyes Lighthouse ride.
 Marshall Petaluma Rd, which bisects our loop and climbs up and down over the best summit in the area, is fine riding, with a slightly different flavor than other Marin roads—more wild canyon than rolling farmland—and it’s very lightly trafficked, because it’s twisty and it dead-ends at a point on Hwy 1 that is far from any town.
 It has a justly famous hill, the Marshall Wall, on the eastern side of the summit (despite the name, it’s more long climbing than abrupt wall, though there is one 10-12+% pitch), so riding east to west is harder than west to east, but it’s a demanding climb either way.
 There are good vistas from the summit.